 Despite hard surfaces, such as hardwood, taking up many pages of interior design magazines over recent years, carpet has a style all its own.
 From luxurious and elegant to casual and comfy, carpet can give a space an entirely different feel, just by changing the style of carpet.
 Consider a short-pile, patterned carpet for a formal room or a long frieze for a more casual space.

 Have you ever noticed that after a period of time spent standing or walking on ceramic tiles or concrete, your body is sore and achy?
 Hard surfaces are just that: hard.
 They offer no flexibility underfoot, so they lack the ability to act as shock absorbers for your footsteps.
 So what does this mean?
 Basically, it means that as you walk across a hard surface floor, your body gets a bit of a jolt each time you take a step because the force of your impact is absorbed by your body rather than the floor.

 In addition to feeling nice to walk, sit and lay on, carpet provides shock absorption thanks to its flexibility and cushioning (and this effect is increased dramatically if there is underpad beneath the carpet).
 So, not only is carpet more comfortable to the touch, but it is also easier on the body when standing or walking on it over a long period of time.

 03 of 07

 Carpet provides excellent insulation value to a space, much more than hard surface flooring materials.
 In a study conducted by the Georgia Institute of Technology School of Textile Engineering, results indicated that a thicker carpet provides a higher insulation factor (“R-value”) regardless of the fiber type of the carpet.
-In addition, underpad has its own R-value, and the use of underpad in conjunction with carpet combines the R-value of each material, giving greater overall insulation.
-(Source: The Carpet and Rug Institute.)
+Also, underpad has its own R-value, and the use of underpad in conjunction with carpet combines the R-value of each material, giving greater overall insulation.

 04 of 07